Adopted by the Board on October 20, 2020

 Committees who fail to provide an annual budget will be considered inactive and unable to spend under the expenses, travel, awards, grants, and scholarships.
 A budget containing zero expenses and income is permitted.

 The Compliance Committee is welcome to submit an empty budget if they plan on not attending Board meetings in person, otherwise they should submit a budget detailing that travel.

 Donations, Sponsorship, and Fundraising

 Committees are strongly encouraged to solicit donations, sponsorships and fundraise for the Foundation.
-Committees have access to the Donations and Sponsorships policies, and must comply with these policies.
+Committees have access to the Donations and Sponsorships policies and must comply with these policies.
 Where a donation is likely to be restricted, the Committee must work with the Foundation to see if unrestricted donations with donation and expense transparency for the donor will suffice to minimize administrative overheads.

-All donations, sponsorships, and fundraising is a public record at OWASP.
+All donations, sponsorships, and fundraising are a public record at OWASP.
 All donations, sponsorships, and fundraising must be through the Foundation for financial record keeping, financial and audit controls, and to comply with non-profit and tax regulations.

 Committees may access the standard expense policy for committee related purposes.
 Expenses require the Chair and one other officer to co-approve the expense, along with a receipt and a description of the Committee purpose for the expense.

-For the purposes of accountability and transparency, Committees should expect their expenses to be a public record, and can be inspected by the public.
+For the purposes of accountability and transparency, Committees should expect their expenses to be a public record and can be inspected by the public.

 Committees may access the standard travel policy for essential unplanned travel.
 All travel will be via the standard travel processes, including the use of any Foundation mandated travel agencies or system to ensure adherence to OWASP travel policy.